Dynamic Workflows: Destination Schema is Derived from a Schema Feature

 2. Set up Schema Mapping

 Add an AttributeManager to the canvas and connect it to the CityParks reader feature type.
-Open the parameters and change the names of the three attributes to match the database schema.
+Open the parameters and rename the three attributes to match the database schema.

 AttributeMan.png